Ezelu/coinknight/README.md

-# Cryptocurrency Tracker
+# Coin Knight

-This is a crypto currency tracker that can be used to track coins and keep em on watchlist.
+Coin Knight is a crypto currency tracker that can be used to track coins and keep them on watchlist.
 It shows real updates whenever the market cap or value of a coin changes.

 ### Features
-- Mobile Responsive
+- Mobile Responsive.
-- Optimized for speed
+- Speed Optimized.
-- Login, logout and sign up feature
+- Login, logout and sign up feature.
-- Real time updates
+- Real time updates.
-- Keeps coins in watchlist
+- Coins watchlist

 This is built with React, Material UI, ChartJs, Coingecko's API and Firebase